Posted by Gary Mackley-Smith on January 3, 2018

 Legal entities affected by the regulation include trusts (but not bare trusts), companies, pension funds (but not Self-invested Personal Pensions), charities, academy schools and partnerships.
 Other unincorporated societies may also be affected.

-Whilst each legal entity is responsible for obtaining their own LEI, some investment firms may offer to do this on behalf of their clients, though they may charge for doing so.
-Failure to obtain an LEI will mean that after 2 January 2018 investment firms will not be able to provide the legal entity with investment services.
+Whilst each legal entity is responsible for obtaining their own LEI, some investment firms can do this on behalf of their clients, though may charge for doing so.
+Failure to obtain an LEI will mean investment firms cannot provide the legal entity with investment services.